Brussels Proposes 18-bn-euro Ukraine Aid Package - UrduPoint

 Brussels hopes that its contribution will be matched by Washington and other major international donors to bring the support to the required level.

 "We will ensure Ukraine emerges from this war as a prosperous country, on the path to European integration.
-We will stand by Ukraine for as long as it takes," European Commission president Ursula von der Leyen said.
+We will stand by Ukraine for as long as it takes," von der Leyen said.